NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

 ----------------

 For every word in our training dataset we're going to predict:

-1. a punctuation mark that should follow the word and
+1. punctuation mark that should follow the word and
-2. whether the word should be capitalized.
+2. whether the word should be capitalized

-In this model, we're jointly train 2 token-level classifiers on top of the pretrained BERT model: one classifier to predict punctuation and the other one for word capitalization.
+In this model, we're jointly training 2 token-level classifiers on top of the pretrained BERT model: one classifier to predict punctuation and the other one for word capitalization.

 Dataset
 -------

-This model can work with any dataset as long as it follows the specifed below format.
+This model can work with any dataset as long as it follows the format specified below.
 For this tutorial, we're going to use the `Tatoeba collection of sentences`_. `This`_ script downloads and preprocesses the dataset.

 .. _Tatoeba collection of sentences: https://tatoeba.org/eng
 .. _This: https://github.com/NVIDIA/NeMo/tree/master/scripts/get_tatoeba_data.py

-The training and evaluation data is splitted into 2 files: text.txt and labels.txt.
+The training and evaluation data is divided into 2 files: text.txt and labels.txt.
 Each line of the text.txt file contains text sequences, where words are separated with spaces:
 [WORD] [SPACE] [WORD] [SPACE] [WORD], for example:

   ::